valtix-security/terraform-provider-valtix/docs/guides/aws_valtix_iam.md

-# Valtix IAM
+# AWS Valtix IAM
-In order for Valtix to inventory cloud resources and deploy Valtix gateways, IAM roles need to be created in the AWS account.
-Valtix has a Cloud Formation template to create these roles.
-This Terraform module performs the same function for customers to create the IAM roles required to deploy Valtix gateways.
-This is useful in order to automate the deployment of roles across a large number of AWS accounts.
+In order for Valtix to discover inventory and traffic, create Service VPCs and Spoke VPC protection, and deploy Valtix Gateways, the AWS Accounts need to be prepared with a set of IAM Roles and other configurations to grant the Valtix Controller the necessary permissions.
+Valtix has an AWS Cloud Formation template that can be used to prepare the Accounts.
+Terraform can also be used if the desire is to orchestrate the Accounts preparation and onboarding.
+This is useful in order to automate the deployment of IAM Roles across a large number of AWS Accounts.

-Please contact a Valtix solutions architect to review the IAM scopes to ensure least privilege in production deployments

-The module can be found [here](https://github.com/valtix-security/terraform-aws-setup)
+The module can be found at [Terraform AWS Setup](https://github.com/valtix-security/terraform-aws-setup)